Class of 2024

 Chongqing BI Academy

 I finally made it to the ND campus in my sophomore year and was excited to meet my classmates and professors.
 I joined the SIBC club and traveled to the Credit Suisse Chicago office to give a presentation about the LBO project.
 In addition, I joined the GreenND club to improve sustainability on campus and became the head of the division of event planning in the spring.
 As the President of the ND Chinese Student Association, I planned and organized activities for Chinese students, including the annual Spring Gala event.
-In the spring semester of sophomore year, I was excited to secure a junior summer investment banking internship with J.P.
-Morgan.
+In my junior summer, I interned at J.P.
+Morgan as an investment banking summer analyst and will return to the same group after graduation.
+Last semester, I also started to lead the Unleashed Social Ventures club as the co-president, and I am very excited to rebrand the club and boost project engagement during my senior year.

-After getting into my junior year, I finally took courses in Business Analytics and the gateway course in Sustainability.
-I was glad that I chose these majors and a minor that provide me with different lenses and skills to see the world.
-Another big change is now as a junior, I will be a mentor for underclassmen and give back to what I have learned from past mentors.
+Now, as an upperclassman, I am always happy to be a mentor for underclassmen and give back to what I have learned from past mentors.
 Particularly, I am happy to help other international students to navigate their career paths in finance.
 In the future, I hope I can continue enjoying my time at Notre Dame and participating in more on-campus activities.
 I also expect to see more progress toward my future studies and career path.

 Meng Chen